RafaPolit/moode-spotify-connect-web/README.md

 }
 ```

 This is a 'best bet' approach.
-For other i2c devices you probably need to replace the pcm with digital, or other configs.
+For other i2c devices you probably need to change hw:1 to hw:0 on the slave -> pcm entry.
+Some suggested changing the pcm key with 'digital', or other configs.
 Please research how to map your device to a new ALSA virtual channel.
 This has proven the most difficult part in the past to get right.

 To make sure the mapping work: